São Paulo Art Biennial: 23rd Bienal, 1996

 A new record in the number of national representations with 75 countries subscribing to the theme proposed by Nelson Aguilar: “The Dematerialization of Art at the End of the Millennium.”
 On this occasion, a Historical Nucleus with a broad diversity of countries brought together over 200 prints by Francisco de Goya, illustrated the posthumous work of Jean-Michael Basquiat, and presented 37 paintings by Edvard Munch.

 24th Bienal, 1998

-Known as one of the best edition ever produced, the "Anthropophagy Bienal" was led by Paulo Herkenhoff as general curator and Adriano Pedrosa as associate curator.
+Known as one of the best editions ever produced, the "Anthropophagy Bienal" was led by Paulo Herkenhoff as general curator and Adriano Pedrosa as associate curator.
 The concept, extracted from the roots of Brazilian culture, permeated the work of all 76 curators involved in the exhibition, as well as was the result of powerful solo shows dedicated to each of the 53 National Representations.
 The curators worked with the idea of contamination and put contemporary Brazilian works in dialogue with works in the Historical Nucleus.

+The 1998 bienial was specifically acclaimed a new perspective on art history through a Brazilian lens.
+It introduced a novel curatorial approach relevant to the era of post-colonial globalization.
+The exhibition utilized the Brazilian concept of anthropophagy as both a theoretical framework and practical methodology.
+This approach encouraged the "contamination" and "cannibalization" of established art historical narratives, alongside a broader understanding of the exhibition's educational role in integrating art, culture, and political history.